Level Up Your English Learners

 - Newcomers: Jenkins, Stein, & Wysocki (1984) originally found that students need at least six exposures to new words in order to acquire them.
 Schmitt's (2008) later research found that acquisition with any less than 8 to 10 exposures "would be surprising."
 For newcomer ELLs, academic language exposure and practice time must be doubled (Peregoy & Boyle, 2013), which means at least 16 to 20 exposures are needed.
 This suggests significant practice is needed.
 That is exactly what Speak Agent delivers through eight different learning modes.
 In addition, Speak Agent also provides narration, rich visuals, leveled texts, and other supports that are perfect for newcomer ELLs.

-- Bilingual and Dual-Language: Speak Agent offers multi-language support for any program—or any learner—that requires content in any language, whether it's Spanish, French, Chinese, Haitian Creole, or any world language, dialect, or accent.
+- Bilingual and Dual-Language: Speak Agent offers multi-language support for any program—or any learner—that requires content in Spanish, French, Chinese, and other world languages or dialects.
 In fact, the central Texas district that ran a recent NSF-sponsored study of Speak Agent used an early-exit bilingual program.
 (Eighty percent of the study participants spoke Spanish at home.)
 All science content was taught in Spanish during Fall 2017 and then switched to 100% English in Spring 2018.
 In Fall 2017, all Speak Agent digital content and the pre and post tests were in Spanish, whereas in Spring 2018 all were in English.
 Both periods and both languages saw significant gains in science concept acquisition at p < .01.

 Speak Agent supports all of the ESL and bilingual program models in the table below.
-(This typology is adapted from Peregoy & Boyle, 2013.)
+(Typology adapted from Peregoy & Boyle, 2013.)

 |Program Model||Language(s) of Instruction||Language Goals||Population||Use of Primary Language (L1)|